Why It’s So Important to Know Where Your Honey Comes From

 For some of us, it’s not feasible to get our veggies and honey from our neighbors, and as much as we love backyard beekeepers, they don’t have the capacity to produce enough honey year-round.
 Nature Nate’s provides a solution to have the best of both worlds: we partner with multiple beekeepers across North America.
 That way, you can have raw and unfiltered honey when you want it and from quality beekeepers we’ve put our stamp behind.

 Our Beekeepers Are the Best

 Even though our beekeeping partners aren’t in our backyard, we trust them to maintain our high honey standards.
 We comb North America to find the very best beekeepers that share our values.
-Focusing on purity of honey and bee health, we provide free honey testing so they can ensure it does not contain pesticides, herbicides or antibiotics.
+Focusing on purity of honey and bee health, we provide honey testing so they can ensure it does not contain pesticides, herbicides or antibiotics.
 Teaming up with beekeepers who believe in protecting bees and producing unadulterated, 100% pure honey is one of the biggest ways Nature Nate’s Honey Co. can make a positive impact.

 We’ve been working with many of our beekeepers for years and have developed great, trusting relationships with them.
 We know their honey is top-quality.
 Because of our incredible beekeepers, we can provide you with farmer’s market quality honey year round!